 In this article, we'll uncover exactly how to paint birdhouses to attract as birds to your backyard by offering them a safe, cozy place to nest.
 We'll also detail the key features of functional birdhouses.
 Finally, we'll provide some shopping advice if you're looking to purchase a prefabricated birdhouse instead.
 (After all, building and painting birdhouses by hand is not for everyone!)

 What is the best color to paint a birdhouse?

-The best color to paint a birdhouse is usually a camouflage tone that does not draw unnecessary attention from predators.
+Depending on how you've mounted your birdhouse, the best color to paint a birdhouse is usually a camouflage tone that does not draw unnecessary attention from predators.
 A camouflage tone usually means a neutral shade, but not always.
 If your dwelling is situated amidst a vibrant garden, a birdhouse painted bold may camouflage better.

 Popular paint colors for painted birdhouses include white, taupe, gray, ivory, brown, tan, olive green and sky blue.
 Another option is to choose a bird house that is not painted, as most natural wood colors also camouflage quite well.

 Painting bird houses white and other light-colored hues is a very common choices for a variety of reasons.
 First, lightly painted dwellings look good in just about every style of home and garden.
 Second, white painted birdhouses do not stand out to predators.
 Third, these painted birdhouses reflect heat and sun instead of absorbing it, which helps keep birds cool during sweltering summer months.

 Painting birdhouses is very common, but it is not essential.
 If you aren't a fan of the painted look, feel free to leave natural wood exposed.

 Nesting birds like painted birdhouses and unpainted birdhouses.
 When choosing a birdhouse, birds are looking for a smartly-located shelter that's the right size and shape.
 They are not too picky about the color, although more neutral colors can help protect birds from attention predators.